“I often get the feeling that things around me have lost their proper balance, though it could be that my perceptions are playing tricks on me."

 These peculiar moments that provide insight into the narrator’s mind are layered.
-He remains utterly enthralled and interested by the fate of this elephant.
+He remains utterly enthralled and interested in the fate of this elephant.
 He is not entirely alone in this interest.

 After all, the elephant is a kind of town mascot.
 His interests reach an entirely different level, though.

-Before we learn of his elephant-watching habit, he invites us into the town mystery and reveals that he has not shared his knowledge of the elephant’s disappearance with the proper authorities.
+Before we learn of his elephant-watching habit, he invites us into the town mystery.
+He reveals that he has not shared his knowledge of the elephant’s disappearance with the proper authorities.

-We also learn that he finds it absurd that the evidence doesn’t lead the media or the government to recognize the elephant has vanished, instead of having escaped.
+We also learn that he finds it absurd that the evidence doesn’t lead the media or the government to recognize that the elephant has vanished instead of escaping.

 “Riddled as it was with such perplexities and labored circumlocutions, the newspaper article as a whole left but one possible conclusion: The elephant had not escaped.
 It had vanished.“

-He then adds evidence that reveal conspiracy theories are brewing in his head:
+He then adds evidence that reveals conspiracy theories are brewing in his head:

 “Needless to say, however, neither the newspaper nor the police nor the mayor was willing to admit — openly, at least, that the elephant had vanished.”

 The narrative pivots when he recalls meeting a girl at his company party.
-Through conversation, we add a few more layers of depth and absurdity to the narrator’s character.
+We add a few more layers of depth and absurdity to the narrator’s character through conversation.